3axap4eHko/evnty/docs/index.md

  This method is useful for one-time notifications or single-trigger scenarios.

 - @param listener - The listener to trigger once.
-- @returns An object that can be used to remove the listener if the event has not yet occurred.
+- @returns `{Unsubscribe}` An object that can be used to remove the listener if the event has not yet occurred.

  ```typescript
  // Register a one-time listener